 The local communities have developed over the period of many years a very good working relationship with the two primary regulatory agencies that oversee the site, EPA and CDPHE.
 It is imperative that the Stewardship Council continue this tradition of partnership with these agencies.
-As the site transitions, CDPHE will take on more of a lead regulatory role, while the EPA will assume more of an advisory role.
-Nevertheless, both agencies will still provide a layered protection of site regulatory oversight so communication with both remains essential.

-The Colorado congressional delegation likewise played a critical role in closing Rocky Flats.
+The Colorado congressional delegation likewise played a critical role in addressing Rocky Flats issues.
 The Stewardship Council shall remain an important vehicle for addressing issues of concern to the delegation and for providing community interface with the delegation on the numerous site-specific issues and concerns.

-- 1. Hold quarterly Board meetings and provide opportunity for public comment and public dialogue. - 2.
-Communicate with other local officials, DOE, state and federal regulators, the Colorado congressional delegation, and other stakeholders about the Stewardship Council's mission and activities, as appropriate. - 3.
+1. Hold quarterly Board meetings and provide opportunity for public comment and public dialogue.

+- 2. Communicate with other local officials, DOE, state and federal regulators, the Colorado congressional delegation, and other stakeholders about the Stewardship Council's mission and activities, as appropriate. - 3.
 Seek public input and involvement on issues related to DOE and USFWS responsibilities at Rocky Flats. - 4.
 Evaluate Congressional action affecting DOE and USFWS and administrative action that could affect Rocky Flats. - 5.
 Maintain communication with state legislators, as appropriate, and track state legislation as needed. - 6.
-Provide opportunities at meetings and in between meetings for education and feedback. - 7.
-Work with DOE to disseminate information on the cleanup and post-closure operations of Rocky Flats. - 8.
-Identify mechanisms for educating succeeding generations about the residual hazards at Rocky Flats and the continued need for a comprehensive site-wide stewardship program. - 9.
-Participate in local, regional and national forums. - 10.
-Develop and implement mechanisms for the Stewardship Council and the general public to be informed of the results of the monitoring data and other relevant information, recognizing that not all communication between DOE and Rocky Flats constituencies will flow through the Stewardship Council.
-Potential options include: - o Periodic newsletters and/or annual reports - o Email updates
+Provide communications materials to newly elected officials. - 7.
+Provide opportunities at meetings and in between meetings for education and feedback. - 8.
+Work with DOE to disseminate information on the cleanup and post-closure operations of Rocky Flats. - 9.
+Begin to identify methods for keeping constituencies engaged on Rocky Flats issues. - 10.
+Identify mechanisms for educating successive generations about the residual contamination at Rocky Flats and the continued need for a comprehensive site-wide stewardship program. - 11.
+Participate in local, regional and national forums. - 12.
+Implement mechanisms for the Stewardship Council and the general public to be informed of the results of the monitoring data and other relevant information, recognizing that not all communication between DOE and Rocky Flats constituencies will flow through the Stewardship Council.
+Options include: - o Periodic reports - Email updates - White papers - o Letters - Press releases